junxit/us-congress-bills-110/metadata.md

 - 2007-09-05 — Mr. Ortiz moved to suspend the rules and agree to the resolution.
 - 2007-09-05 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H10114-10115)
 - 2007-09-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H10114-10115)
+- 2007-09-06 — Received in the Senate and referred to the Committee on Armed Services.